top of page

 Michelangelo, Holy Family (1507)

-And then room 25, the Michelangelo room.
+->And then room 25, the Michelangelo room.
 "Divine Michelangelo," as Vasari called him, was worshipped even while alive (though tormented by the Pope and critiqued by Da Vinci).
 He started as an apprentice to Ghirlandaio, but soon left to sculpt in the Medici garden.
 And his few paintings do have the muscular weight of marble statuary.
 In his Holy Family, you can just see how he translated those bodies into stone, with his characteristic energy and expression.
 The line of wrestling male nudes in the background speak to his assiduous study of cadavers as a means of understanding physical anatomy.
 All of Michelangelo’s figures, male and female, are based on his assiduous study of the male body.
 Look at the rippling muscles of Mary’s arms and abdomen, and you can decide for yourself.

-A generation younger than Michelangelo and Da Vinci, Raphael carefully studied both of their works, and paid tribute to their genius.
+A generation younger than Michelangelo and Da Vinci, Raphael carefully studied both their works, and paid tribute to their genius.
 I’m not so sure Michelangelo would be happy to be in the same room as Raphael—he refused to let the younger artist see his Sistine Chapel because he was afraid of being sabotaged.
 When Raphael did succeed in sneaking in to view the chapel, Michelangelo was enraged.
 Raphael, however, was impressed, and paid homage to Michelangelo’s genius in several quotes of the Sistine figures.
 His brooding Portrait of St. John the Baptist clearly borrows from Michelangelo in the theme and pose.

 Raphael, Portrait of St. John the Baptist (1517-18)